 15. The Psammead – Five Children and It by E. Nesbit

 The Opening Doors to Quality Writingseries won the 2017 Education Resources Awards in the Educational Book Award category.

-Having taught English for 23 years, Bob Cox is an independent educational consultant, writer and teacher coach who works nationally and internationally to support outstanding learning.
-Bob has been working with clusters of schools and local authorities to apply ‘opening doors’ strategies to raise standards in English and to make links between quality texts and quality…
+Having taught English for 23 years, Bob Cox is now an independent education consultant, writer and teacher coach who works nationally and internationally to support outstanding learning.
+Bob works with clusters of schools and local authorities to apply ‘opening doors’ strategies to raise standards in English and to make links…